-“Helping visitors, especially children, learn about Long Island Sound is personally rewarding and crucial in building public awareness about issues affecting our local environment,” assistant director of volunteers and community service Lisa Slinsky said in a statement.
+“Helping visitors, especially children, learn about Long Island Sound is personally rewarding and crucial in building public awareness about issues affecting our local environment,” said Lisa Slinsky, assistant director of Volunteers and Community Service.
 “The volunteer program is vital to the mission of The Maritime Aquarium and its educational goals.
 Plus, it's a fun way to join up with a group of people who have similar interests.”

-Prior knowledge about marine animals is not necessary to be a Maritime Aquarium volunteer.
-Those selected to volunteer will be taught about marine life in a four-week training course, which will meet Tuesdays and Thursdays from 7 to 9 p.m. beginning Oct.
-3.
+Prior knowledge about marine animals isn't necessary to be a Maritime Aquarium volunteer.
+That's what will be taught in a training course that will meet at 7 p.m.
+Tuesdays and Thursdays from March 1 to March 29.

-Most volunteers work as gallery guides, helping visitors learn more about the represented animals of Long Island Sound, from crabs and sea stars to seals and sharks.
-There is also need for behind-the-scenes office and special-event assistance, and more.
+Volunteers must be at least 15 years old to sign up.
+Most volunteers serve as gallery guides, helping visitors learn more about the represented animals of Long Island Sound, from crabs and sea stars to seals and sharks.
+There are also needs for behind-the-scenes office and special-event volunteers.

 Click here to sign up for Daily Voice's free daily emails and news alerts.